AyaBellazreg/Blog-app/README.md

 # Project mangement app based on React

-A simple project management app based on React and Redux using Firestore for a Realtime Database.
+A simple Blogging app based on React and Redux using Firestore for a Realtime Database.

 ## Features
 * Login form